hubner-lab/RSEM-pipeline-script/readme.txt

 	    ├── K562.rep2.R2.fastq.gz

-    in case your samples are split into several fastq files per one sample (sequencing across multiple lanes might generate a separate file per lane), you can use the 'cat' command to concatenate them together, as specified below:
+    in case your samples are split into several fastq files per one sample (sequencing across multiple lanes might generate a separate file for each lane), you can use the 'cat' command to concatenate them together, as specified below:

     cat [filename 1] [filename 2] ... [filename N] > [new filename]